 Research focus: Cultural theory, Media history, Popular culture, Transmedia storytelling, Television culture, Fan studies, Critical race theory

 Dan Hassler-Forest (1973) is a media scholar who speaks, writes, and teaches about the interaction between popular culture and societal debates.
 He works as an Assistant Professor in the department of Media and Culture Studies, where he does research on the ways in which social power is represented through popular media – with a particular focus on major entertainment franchises.
 He coordinates and teaches courses on fan culture, media industries, transmedia storytelling, cultural analysis, and critical race theory.
-Dan has been a member of the Utrecht Young Academy, an interdisciplinary bridge between young researchers from all Utrecht University faculties, since 2019.
+From 2019 to 2024, Dan was a member of the Utrecht Young Academy, an interdisciplinary bridge between young researchers from all Utrecht University faculties.

 Author

-He has published scholarly books and articles on science fiction, cultural studies, media theory, anti-capitalism and popular culture, and zombies, and also writes frequently for more popular platforms like The Washington Post and the Los Angeles Review of Books.
-For a full record of his writing, see Publications in the left tab.
-He has recently published two books on the work of Janelle Monáe and the intersections between race, gender, and sexual identity in contemporary media industries.
-He is currently working on a book on the Fast & Furious media franchise.
+He has published scholarly books and articles on science fiction, cultural studies, media theory, anti-capitalism and popular culture, and zombies.
+He has written frequently for more popular platforms like The Washington Post and the Los Angeles Review of Books, and publishes a monthly column on film culture for Dutch magazine De Filmkrant.
+(For a full record of his writing, see "Publications" and "Books" in the left tab.
+In 2022, he published two books on the work of Janelle Monáe and the intersections between race, gender, and sexual identity in contemporary media industries.
+His most recent book Fast and Furious Franchising: How the Serialized Blockbuster Remade Hollywood (University of Minnesota Press, 2026) maps out the rise of the 21st-century media franchising era through a close analysis of this wildly successful entertainment brand.
+He has recently completed a minute-by-minute analysis of The Texas Chain Saw Massacre (Lever Press, 2027) and is currently working on a critical companion to Twin Peaks.

 Contributor, public speaker and more